nextleap-project/countermitm/source/oob.rst

 using a ``TAG`` value of ``keyhistory-verification`` and then:

 6. Alice and Bob have each others verified keydata.
-They each send an encrypted message with **message-key data**: a list of message id's with respective Dates and a list of (email-address, Autocryptkey fingerprints) tuples which were sent or received in a particular message.
+They each send an encrypted message which contains **message/keydata list**: a list of message id's with respective Dates and a list of (email-address, key fingerprints) tuples which were sent or received in a particular message.

-7. Alice and Bob respectively perform the following historic comparison
+7. Alice and Bob now independently perform the following historic comparison
    algorithm:

    a) determine the start-date as the date of the earliest message (by Date)